-Discover the fabulous history of Photography and Cinema, from their invention to modern times in one of the biggest museums in France.
+Discover the fabulous history of animated picture, photography and cinema from the origin of humankind until today, in one of the biggest museum in this area in France.

 Vast parking for cars and coaches

-Open afternoons from Wednesday till Sunday (except band holidays) and on booking for groups.
+Open afternoon from Wednesday untill Sunday (except band holidays) and on booking for groups.

 Adults and children + 12 years 6.00 €